University of Surrey Open Research logo

 Storage and collaboration

-Two of the biggest risks to research data are accidental loss or unauthorised access.
+The biggest risks to research data are accidental loss/corruption and unauthorised access.
 We can mitigate those risks by adopting a few simple practices for storing our data.

 Use University storage

-During active research the best place to house your data is on University storage, where it will be regularly backed up and subject to greater access controls.
+During active research the best place to house your data is on University storage, where it will be regularly backed up and subject to greater access controls behind sophisticated firewalls.
+It also utilises up-to-date anti-virus and anti-malware software systems.
 This includes the University’s SharePoint or OneDrive software.

 Research data management policy companion guide